About Artisan Kasu

 - Kasu rizotto and icecream at Zest Restaurant

-- Kazu (Kasu-cured) prosciutto by Oyama Sausage in Graville Island market
+- Kazu (Kasu-cured) prosciutto by Oyama Sausage in Granville Island market

-- Kasu marinated sable fish at Edible Canada on Graville Island
+- Kasu marinated sable fish at Edible Canada on Granville Island

 - WD-50 (New York) uses Kasu in soup stock